QSong-github/SongLab/pages/opening.md

 ---
 # Opening

-Multiple funded Ph.D. and Postdoc positions in bioinformatics field are available at the Department of Health Outcomes and Biomedical Informatics, College of Medicine, University of Florida.
+Multiple funded PhD and Postdoc positions in Bioinformatics field are available at the Department of Health Outcomes and Biomedical Informatics, College of Medicine, University of Florida.
 Candidates will work with Dr. Song.
-Our research focuses on data mining, applying ML/AI models to address bioinformatics problems.
+Our research primarily focus on data mining and the application of ML/AI models to address bioinformatics problems.

 Requirements for Ph.D. candidates:
 1. Strong passion and motivation for research with a desire to solve practical bioinformatics problems